richardan01/Finance-bot/README.md

 ## Key Features

 -   **Conversational Queries**: Ask questions about your financial data in plain English.
 No need for complex query languages or spreadsheet formulas.
+-   **Multi-Provider Ready**: Easily configure the bot to use different AI providers.
+The project is set up to support Google Gemini, OpenAI, or Anthropic Claude.
+(Note: Current implementation supports Gemini out-of-the-box).
 -   **Automated Report Access**: FinBot acts as if it has real-time access to your team's daily, weekly, and monthly reports from connected data sources like Google Drive.
 -   **File Upload & Analysis**: Upload your own financial documents (`PDF`, `DOCX`, `XLSX`, `CSV`) to have them instantly analyzed and included in the conversation.
 -   **Interactive Visualizations**: Generate dynamic bar charts, line graphs, and pie charts by simply asking.
 The chart appears in a dedicated side panel, keeping it visible alongside the conversation.